katebowie/my-digital-garden/_notes/sequencing-w-frictionless.md

 **So, this only gets more complicated**
 --> The SRA has it's own databases that one must upload their metadata and files to, and THEN upload those to the actual SRA.
 Oy vey.
-Also just read someone's experience with uploading data on the SRA (shout out [Rachael](https://rachaellappan.github.io/SRA/)) and they mentioned if you're lucky and know what you're doing, this process will take an entire day... ouch.
+Also just read someone's experience with uploading data on the SRA (shout out [Rachael](https://rachaellappan.github.io/SRA/)) and they mentioned that this process takes a few days... ouch.

+But hey, found a [XML](https://www.ncbi.nlm.nih.gov/viewvc/v1/trunk/submit/public-docs/) submission option.
+This scheme could be helpful for trying to look into this down the line.

+## Next steps??
+Had a nice chat with Lilly Winfree of Frictionless.
+We decided to first try the Data Package Creator aspect of this idea by finding code to convert FASTQ files into CSVs, then using that.
+My homework is to also watch this [video call](https://frictionlessdata.io/blog/2020/10/28/october-virtual-hangout/#did-you-miss-our-october-community-call) from a community  data call.

+I'll give another upate later this week.
+Now to background reading for my [[LUTS in men|MrOs project]].